johnnyho197/CS157A/README.md

 # CS157A
-SQL code for Final Project
+SQL codes for Final Project:

 CREATE TABLE "Tickets" (